School of Architecture, Computing and Engineering

 BEng (Hons) Aerospace Engineering with Pilot Studies

-BEng (Hons) Aerospace Engineering with Pilot Studies at the University of Wolverhampton combines engineering with pilot training, based in the Midlands’ aerospace hub, within a UK-leading, innovation-driven sector.
+BEng (Hons) Aerospace Engineering with Pilot Studies at the University of Wolverhampton combines engineering with pilot studies, based in the Midlands’ aerospace hub, within a UK-leading, innovation-driven sector.

 Why choose this course?